eobaah/workable-avocet/README.md

 - Javascript
 - Use PostgreSQL and Postico relational database interactions (Create, Read, Update, Delete), with SQL practice
 - Use PUG
-- Use RESTeasy or Postman to test routes
+- Use Postman to test routes
 - React as a stretch goal

 ## Specifications (100% total) [Github](https://github.com/eobaah/workable-avocet.git)